amilamen/amilamen/README.md

 I forget 🤔 I'm 🤓🤓**Electronics and Embedded Systems Engineer**🤓🤓

+You can follow me on [Twitter](https://twitter.com/ezchilamen) for fun discussions...

 Happy to read your resume also on your profile.

+🔭 Stay tuned !
 <!--
 **amilamen/amilamen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.